 In November 2014, the Board of Directors of the Company ("the Board"), and in April 2015, the Company's stockholders, approved the Company's 2014 Equity Incentive Plan (the "2014 Plan"), which became effective in April 2015.
 The 2014 Plan provides for the grant of stock options, other forms of equity compensation, and performance cash awards.
-In June 2021, the Board and the Company's stockholders approved an Amended and Restated 2014 Equity Incentive Plan (the "A&R 2014 Plan") which among other things added 4.9 million shares to the maximum number of shares of common stock to be issued under the plan and extended the annual automatic increases (discussed further below) until January 1, 2031.
-The maximum number of shares of common stock that may be issued under the A&R 2014 Plan is 5,069,317 as of June 30, 2021.
-The number of shares of common stock reserved for issuance under the 2014 Plan will automatically increase on January 1 of each year, beginning on January 1, 2016, and ending on and including January 1, 2031, by 4% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Board.
+The maximum number of shares of common stock that may be issued under the 2014 Plan is 589,659 as of March 31, 2021.
+The number of shares of common stock reserved for issuance under the 2014 Plan will automatically increase on January 1 of each year, beginning on January 1, 2016, and ending on and including January 1, 2024, by 4% of the total number of shares of the Company's capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by the Board.
 Pursuant to the terms of the 2014 Plan, on January 1, 2021, the common stock reserved for issuance under the 2014 Plan automatically increased by 181,492 shares.

 During 2020, the Company granted to certain consultants fully vested restricted stock awards ("RSAs") under the 2014 Plan.
 The RSAs were granted as compensation in accordance with each consultants consulting agreement for services performed during 2020.
-For the three and six months ended June 30, 2020, RSAs were granted for a total of 4,015 and 7,821 shares of common stock, respectively.
-No RSAs were granted during the three and six months ended June 30, 2021.
+For the three months ended March 31, 2020, RSAs were granted for a total of 3,806 shares of common stock.
+No RSAs were granted during the three months ended March 31, 2021.

-No stock options were exercised during the three or six months ended June 30, 2021 or 2020, respectively.
+No stock options were exercised during the three months ended March 31, 2021 or 2020.